zhang416/afmpb/README.md

 This put the executable `afmpb` under `afmpb/example` directory.

 ### Job Examples
-The minimum input to 'afmpb' is the PQR file.
+The minimum input to `afmpb` is the PQR file.
 This file is first processed by `parsePQR.sh` which extracts the atoms information.

 AFMPB can read meshes generated from [MSMS](https://www.ncbi.nlm.nih.gov/pubmed/8906967)